Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Smiling Razors/Still-Burning Ember Ambush.md

 ## Special activation rules

-This Evocation awakens at no cost when a Dragon-Blooded Sesus scion attunes to the Smiling Razors.
+This Evocation awakens at no cost when a Dragon-Blooded Sesus scion attunes to the [[Smiling Razors]].

 ## Resonant

-If the wielder is resonant with jade, a surprise attack made with the Smiling Razors on the turn after entering concealment with this Evocation adds one automatic success on the damage roll.
+If the wielder is resonant with jade, a surprise attack made with the [[Smiling Razors]] on the turn after entering concealment with this Evocation adds one automatic success on the damage roll.